-11. Rearrangements and Alterations
+12. Rearrangements and Alterations

 a.
-Rearrangement and alteration costs that do not constitute construction (i.e., rearrangements and alterations aggregating less than \$25,000) to adapt space or utilities within a completed structure to accomplish the objectives of the award, are allowable and approved, provided:
+Rearrangement and alteration costs that do not constitute construction (i.e., rearrangements and alterations aggregating less than \$25,000) to adapt space or utilities within a completed structure to accomplish the objectives of the award, are allowable and approved, provided the:

-1. the building has a usable life consistent with project purposes and is architecturally suitable for conversion;
+1. building has a usable life consistent with project purposes and is architecturally suitable for conversion;

-- 2. the rearrangements and alterations are essential to the project; and - 3. the space involved will be occupied by the project.

-b.
-Rearrangements and alterations (construction) aggregating \$25,000 or over require the prior written approval of the NSF Grants Officer.
+2. rearrangements and alterations are essential to the project; and b.
+Rearrangements and alterations (construction) aggregating \$25,000 or over require the prior written approval of the NSF Grants and Agreements Officer.